secretstartups/handbook/content/handbook/marketing/blog/git-guide.md

 #### Add, change, update files in the repository

-In Terminal → run `git status` [enter] to see all of the files you’ve modified. `Git add .` [enter] will stage all of these files (and any you created) for a commit.
+In Terminal → run `git status` [enter] to see all of the files you've modified. `Git add .` [enter] will stage all of these files (and any you created) for a commit.

-Next we need to add a commit message with `git commit -m “[descriptive message goes here]”` [enter].
+Next we need to add a commit message with `git commit -m "[descriptive message goes here]"` [enter].

-Now we’re ready to push your local changes to `0000-branch-name` using `git push origin 0000-branch-name` [enter].
+Now we're ready to push your local changes to `0000-branch-name` using `git push origin 0000-branch-name` [enter].

 #### Commit Early and Often